decentralized-identity/keri/docs/KERI-made-easy.md

 It's revolutionairy technology and has the ability to repair the internet.
 The internet is broken.
 You can trust the entities you're interacting with on the web.
 We use cryptography, a secret language, to keep things private and under control.
 It's laid out in our [White Paper]().

 ### Who was laid?
 Have you been watching Crypto Porn and been using white paper??!
 You dirt bag, you... <img src="../images/mother-in-law-scolding.gif" alt="Mother-in-law telling me off" border="0" width="100">
 That's a misunderstanding.
-Let me take it slower. {Here the story of how KERI came about, resulting in the whitepaper and links to sources on keri.one }
+Let's take it slowly. {Here the story of how KERI came about, resulting in the whitepaper and links to sources on keri.one }

 ### What’s the problem KERI is going to solve? <img src="../images/me-and-mother-in-law.jpg" alt="Mother-in-law demanding answers" border="0" width="100">
 This is no spanning trust layer for the internet, based on identifiers that under control of the entities involved.
 Like us, human beings.
 We want to be able to prove that we are who we say we are in the digital world.
-And be in control of that identifier.
+And be in control of that identifier. \
 Image your Twitter-account is copied by aunty Geraldine, imposing as you on the web.
 She posts all these unvealing things about the bridge club in your name.
-You don't want that.
-And Twitter might also shut off your true account, because they might think that the imposter's account is really you.
+You don't want that, do you?
+And Twitter might also shut off your real account, because they've been convinced by aunty Geraldine, that the imposting account she controls, is 'you'.
 You don't want that even more.
-Don't you?
+Do you?

 ### Wait a minute, ‘Keribberish!’, What is that you're trying to tell me? <img src="../images/mother-in-law-scolding.gif" alt="Mother-in-law telling me off" border="0" width="100">
 {Explain in more detail what we are going to solve practically and urgently}